ethereum/consensus-specs/specs/networking/p2p-interface.md

 `BeaconBlocksByRoot` is primarily used to recover recent blocks (e.g. when receiving a block or attestation whose parent is unknown).

+The length of `block_roots` MUST not exceed MAX_REQUESTED_BLOCKS.

 The request MUST be encoded as an SSZ-field.

 The response MUST consist of at least one `response_chunk` and MAY consist of many.
 Each _successful_ `response_chunk` MUST contain a single `BeaconBlock` payload.

 Clients MUST support requesting blocks since the latest finalized epoch.

 Clients MUST respond with at least one block, if they have it.

-Clients MAY respond with fewer blocks than requested, for example when the size of the uncompressed response would exceed `REQ_RESP_MAX_SIZE` or `SSZ_MAX_LIST_SIZE`.

 ## The discovery domain: discv5